Wakayama Weather in January

 Daylight Hours: 9 hours 56 minutes - 10 hours 30 minutes

 Judging from the sunshine and sunset time in this period, daylight hours are getting longer but still quite short, requiring you to arrange travel itineraries effectively.
-Starting your visit early is always a smart idea.
+Starting your day activities early is always a smart idea.

-Because of low precipitation, Wakayama mostly sees sunny or cloudy climate in January, and daily sunshine is generally sufficient.
-During these fine days, blue seawater stands out in sharp relief in contrast to white clouds floating in the bright sky, forming a perfect backdrop for photography.
+Because of low precipitation, Wakayama mostly sees sunny or cloudy climate in January, and sunshine is generally sufficient.

 January Clothing Guidance in Wakayama

-Lower & Bottom: Thick sweatpants or hiking pants are always good choices, along with comfortable sneakers or snow boots.
-If you decide to go hiking in the mountains, where you may encounter snowfall and some paths are possibly frozen, non-slippery and waterproof hiking shoes are more practical and suitable for a long walk.
+Lower & Bottom: Thick sweatpants or hiking pants are always good choices, along with comfortable sneakers.
+If you decide to visit Mount Koya, where you may encounter snowfall and some paths are possibly frozen, non-slippery and waterproof hiking shoes are more practical and suitable.

-Others: Owing to very mild rainfall, you’d better take a lightweight raincoat, which takes up little luggage space and allows for unrestricted movement.
+Others: In case of rainfall, you’d better take a lightweight raincoat, which takes up little luggage space and allows for unrestricted movement.
 Plus, beanies, scarves and mittens make your outdoor sightseeing much cozier.

 Travel Advice & Tips

 1. Without very attractive natural vistas and various grand events, January counts as the slack season in Wakayama.
-Accordingly, you won’t see hordes of tourists, packed attractions and restaurants, as well as high costs of hotels and flights, which enables you to save more time and energy to wander around the alleys and experience a true local life.
+Accordingly, you won’t see hordes of tourists, packed attractions and restaurants, as well as high costs of hotels, which enables you to save more time and energy to wander around the alleys and experience a true local life.

 2. In winter, temperatures in the south tend to be higher than those in the north, so you still have a chance to admire flowering daffodils in Shionomisaki-boro Watchtower from mid-January to early February and Kashinozaki Lighthouse in January.

-3. Don’t miss free access to Kawayu Onsen, a large outdoor hot spring in Kumano Kodo.
+3. Don’t miss Kawayu Onsen, a large outdoor hot spring in Kumano Kodo open for free.
 This onsen, merely surrounded by the reed-woven fence, only opens at 6:30 - 22:00 from December to February.
 Every Saturday from 20:00 - 22:00, the area is steeped in a dreamlike vibe under lit lanterns - you can soak in a hot spring while stargazing at night.

-5. Rural restaurants are limited here, and if it is the very beginning of January when some owners may shut down their restaurant to celebrate the new year, finding a place to eat becomes a headache.
-Therefore, it’s better to prepare food and drink before your departure.
+6. Restaurants are limited in rural areas, and if it is the very beginning of January when some owners may shut down their restaurants to celebrate the new year, finding a place to eat becomes difficult.
+Therefore, it’s better to prepare some food and drink before your departure.